 They managed to get into Point Pleasant and file a report with the sheriff about the strange creature.
-Apparently they were not the only ones to have witnessed this strange being that night…
+Apparently they were not the only ones to have witnessed this strange entity that night…

 A building contractor named Newell Partridge was watching TV in his home at about 10:30 pm that same night.
 His enjoyment was interupted by a strange pattern that suddenly appeared on his television screen.

-As he got up to take a closer look at the TV screen he was shocked to hear a frightening scream come from outside his home.
-His dog was out on the front porch barking his head off so Partridge grabbed his torch and went outside to join his hound.
+As he got up to take a closer look at the TV screen he was shocked to hear a frightening scream originate from outside his home.
+His dog was out on the front porch barking wildly, so Partridge grabbed his torch and went outside to join his hound.

-The dog took off at once and started to chase this strange red-eyed being across the farmland.
-Partridge ran back inside to grab his gun but once he got indoors the fear hit him – he was far to scared to return back outside and aid his dog’s pursuit.
+The dog took off at once and started to chase this strange red-eyed creature across the farmland.
+Partridge ran back inside to grab his gun but once he got indoors the ‘fear’ hit him – he was far to scared to return back outside and aid his dog’s pursuit.